planttheidea/arco/README.md

 **ImmutableJS is not included**

-While it is a common paradigm to pair `React` applications with the library `ImmutableJS`, it is not included in `arco` because of its opinionated nature.
-As such, if you want to use it with your application, you will need to import separately.
-That said, there are integration options related to your application's [History](https://planttheidea.github.io/arco/tutorial-History.html) and [Store](https://planttheidea.github.io/arco/tutorial-Store.html) included in `arco`.
+While it is a common paradigm to pair `React` applications with the library `ImmutableJS`, it is not included in `arco` but is rather considered "opt-in".
+There are integration options related to your application's [History](https://planttheidea.github.io/arco/tutorial-History.html) and [Store](https://planttheidea.github.io/arco/tutorial-Store.html) included in `arco`, however the package itself is not included in the bundle like `react` and others are.
+As such, if you choose to make use of it, you will need to install it yourself.

+That said, Immutable is installed as a dependency to allow for those integration options, so if you are using a bundler like `webpack` and are not using `immutable`, it is recommended to set `immutable` to be an `external` in your configuration options.

 #### Contributing